dberg258/Twitter-Stock-Correlation-Analyzer/README.md

 ## Data

 The stock data was obtained using Bloomberg Terminal.
-There is a csv file in the data folder that contains Tesla's stock data from the last 10 years.
+There is a csv file (must be unzipped) in the data folder that contains Tesla's stock data from the last 10 years.

 The Twitter data was obtained using Twitter's Premium Developer API.
 I have provided a script which writes the data from the Twitter API to a csv file.
 You need to provide your own credentials in the twitter_keys.yaml file.

+## Run

+Run all the cells of the jupyter notebook.
+This will result in many graphs being produced.
+The key graphs are presented below: